tdunham19/OrbiSeq/README.md

 ## Input Files

-### Sequence Data:
+### Data:
 - Users will direct the pipeline where fastq files are located by using the fastq_dir parameter.
 Illumina and Nanopore data should not be run through the pipeline at the same time.
+	- Illumina:
-	- Illumina: Paired-end reads (R1 and R2)
+		- Paired-end (R1 and R2) or single-end reads
+	- Nanopore:
-	- Nanopore: Users must concatenate raw read files into a single fastq.gz file.
+		- Users must concatenate raw read files into a single fastq.gz file.
+		- The sequence summary file should be placed in the summary directory.

 ### Reference:

 This pipeline can utlitize any reference genome from *Orbiviruses* with 10 segments.
-To include a reference the user must specify where the file is located.
+To include a reference the user must specify where the file is located using the parameter --reference.
 - Premade Reference Sequences
 	- There are premade reference files for Bluetongue virus (BTV) and Epizootic hemorrhagic disease virus (EHDV).
 More information on the creation of these references can be found in [cite publication].
 		- The reference files for BTV and EHDV can be found in ./reference/BTV and ./reference/EHDV respectively.
 - Custom Reference Sequences
-	- The user is also able to upload their own custom reference file by placing it in the ./reference directory
+	- The user is also able to upload their own custom reference file.
+	- When uploading custom reference sequences the user must ensure that the file is formatted correctly.
+It should be formatted as: segment#_sample_id (ex. s1_Genbank_Acession).
+Additionally there should be NO BLANK LINES throughout the document.

+## Output files

+- The pipeline outputs a consensus sequence, alignment, and variant calling files.
+The files are located in the following results directories:
+	- Consensus sequence: {sample_id}_new_draft_seqs.fa in ./results/final
+	- Final alignment: {sample_id}_new_draft_seq.sam file in ./results/bowtie2 OR ./results/minimap2
+	- Variant calling: {sample_id}.vcf file in ./results/bcftools/

 ## Workflow Steps